-- 5. The main objective of the mid-term evaluation is to provide an evidence-based, independent assessment of the performance of the school feeding project so that WFP and its partners can adjust course as necessary for the remainder of the project term.
-Specifically, the mid-term evaluation will: - review the project's relevance, effectiveness, efficiency, coherence and sustainability; - collect performance indicator data for strategic objectives and higher-level results; - assess whether the project is on track to meet the results and targets; - ✤ Identify any necessary mid-course corrections. - 6.
-The mid-term evaluation will also focus on the implementation of the program with the evaluation findings targeted at adjustments or program management decisions aimed at helping improve implementation.
-As such, the evaluation will look at interim or anticipated results, partnerships, implementation arrangements and systems, and any factors affecting the results achieved at the mid-point. - 7.
-The evaluation will serve the dual and mutually reinforcing objectives of accountability and learning. - Accountability The evaluation will assess and report on the midterm values of the USDA MGD support to WFP School Feeding Programme in Kenya from 2016 to 2020. - Learning The evaluation will determine the reasons why certain results occurred or not to draw lessons, derive good practices and pointers for learning.
+- 4. The main objective of the final evaluation is to provide an evidence-based, independent assessment of the performance of the school feeding project.
+Specifically, the final evaluation will: - ❖ Assess the project's relevance, effectiveness, efficiency, sustainability, impact, appropriateness, coherence, coverage and connectedness. - ❖ Assess the projects contribution to the MGD program's highest -level Strategic Objectives i.e., MGD SO1: Improved Literacy of School-Aged Children and MGD SO2: Increased Use of Health and Dietary Practices. - ❖ Collect performance indicator data for strategic objectives and higher-level results. - assess whether the project achieved the planned the results and targets. - Check if critical assumptions of the results framework hold true - Document lessons learned. - 5.
+The final evaluation will also focus on accountability and learning and will place greater emphasis on effectiveness, impact and sustainability and especially following the handover of the programme to the government. - 6.
+The evaluation will serve the dual and mutually reinforcing objectives of accountability and learning. - Accountability The evaluation will assess and report on the performance of the USDA MGD support to WFP School Feeding Programme in Kenya from 2016 to 2022. - Learning The evaluation will determine the reasons why certain results occurred or not to draw lessons, derive good practices and pointers for learning and especially on the programme transition to HGSMP.
 It will provide evidence-based findings to inform operational and strategic decision-making.
-Findings will be actively disseminated and lessons will be incorporated into relevant lesson sharing systems.
-The evaluation will use a quasiexperimental design set up at baseline.
+Findings will be actively disseminated, and lessons will be incorporated into relevant lesson sharing systems.
+The evaluation will use a quasi-experimental design set up at baseline.